 5. Old Towns

-Poland has some of Europe's most beautiful town squares and old town areas.
-Krakow boasts Europe's largest town square and is a must see when you visit Poland.
-Each old town area comes with it's own unique history and sights to see.
+Poland has some of Europe’s most beautiful town squares and old town areas.
+Krakow boasts Europe’s largest town square and should be high on your list when you visit Poland.
+Each old town area comes with it’s own unique history and sights to see.

 The old town in Warsaw was completely destroyed during WWII, but you wouldn’t know it.
 The reconstructed version is still a must see place in Poland.